caddie89/CryptoAssetTracker/README.md

 - Pack Price
 - Individual Price

 As mentioned above, Assets can have a specific Player assigned.
-A User can also view, create, update, and delete a Player that includes the following information:
+A user can also view, create, update, and delete a Player that includes the following information:

 - First Name
 - Last Name
 - Position
 - Team

-An Asset can be re-designated as a Sold Asset, which, in turn, captures the original information of the Asset and adds:
+An Asset can be re-designated as a Sold Asset, which, in turn, captures the original information of the Asset and adds a:

 - Sold Price